morpframework/morpcc/docs/quickstart.rst

 Understanding core framework functionalities
 =============================================

 MorpCC is built on top of Morepath, so we suggest you head to `Morepath Documentation <http://morepath.rtfd.org>`_ for guide on how to register your own views, etc.

+CRUD engine, resource type system and REST API engine for MorpCC is provided by MorpFW.
+Head to `MorpFW documentation <http://morpframework.rtfd.org>`_ to understand more on the type system used in MorpCC.

 The templating language used is TAL, and we extensively use METAL for template inheritance.
 Head to `Chameleon TAL/METAL Language Reference <https://chameleon.readthedocs.io/en/latest/reference.html>`_